aws/aws-parallelcluster/docs/iam.rst

       ]
   }

-When using awsbatch as a scheduler, you must include the same policies as those assigned to the BatchUserRole defined in the Batch CloudFormation nested stack.
+When using AWS Batch as a scheduler, you must include the same policies as those assigned to the BatchUserRole defined in the Batch CloudFormation nested stack.
 The BatchUserRole ARN is provided as a stack output.
 Here is an overview of the required permissions: